NuGet/Home/designs/PackageValidation/FileNameCaseSensitivity.md

 ## Solution

-Introduce a new warning when attempting to pack a package with improper casing on the `PackageLicenseFile`/`PackageIcon`:
+Expand the scope of existing errors to cover attempting to pack a package with improper casing on the `PackageLicenseFile`/`PackageIcon`:

 ```
-NU0000: The license file 'LICENSE.txt' does not exist in the package.
+NU5030: The license file 'LICENSE.txt' does not exist in the package.
 (Did you mean 'License.txt'?)
-NU0001: The icon file 'Icon.png' does not exist in the package.
+NU5046: The icon file 'Icon.png' does not exist in the package.
 (Did you mean 'icon.png'?)
 ```

+As shown above, in the situation NuGet will give a hint to the user with the correct casing.

 ## Future Work